 - Allow students to view their medical history, call emergency lines and access credible resources for symptoms and related illnesses.

-Journey Maps: And because we aimed to grok the process students took to access healthcare we modelled two journey maps off our personas.
+Journey Maps: And because we aimed to grok the process students took to access health care, we modelled two journey maps off our personas.
 Emmanuel prefers to use the school clinic after self-medicating while Priscillia has no interest in her school’s clinic.

-I and Bridget were the only team from the UX track selected to present our solution during the graduation ceremony.
-We shared our process with other graduates and external stakeholders and built a stronger connection with them.
+- We shared our process with other graduates and external stakeholders and built a stronger connection with them.

 Challenges & lessons